MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/device-specific-method-for-microsoft-thermal-extensions.md

 If a temperature sensor device is reported via \_DSM function index 2, the thermal zone is additionally required to include a \_DEP object that identifies the thermal zone's dependence on the temperature sensor device.

-> [!NOTE]
-> Function index 0 of every \_DSM is a query function that returns the set of supported function indexes, and is always required.
+Function index 0 of every \_DSM is a query function that returns the set of supported function indexes, and is always required.
 For more information, see section 9.14.1, "\_DSM (Device Specific Method)", of the ACPI 5.0 specification.